As a homeowner, at some point, you will be faced with replacing your hot water tank.

 For many, the choice may be simply because you may not be able to easily get gas to a gas to your tankless hot water heater, leaving electric as your only choice.

 There are many advantages to an electric system.
 The cost of the equipment and installation will be lower with an electric tankless hot water system.
-While being more efficient than a gas system, and electric heater may cost the same or more to fuel, depending on gas prices.
+While more efficient than a gas system, an electric heater may cost the same or more fuel, depending on gas prices.

-Without a doubt, gas or electric a tankless hot water system is still a great upgrade.
+Undoubtedly, a gas or electric tankless hot water system is still a great upgrade.

 Overall, switching to a tankless water heater can be a beneficial upgrade for most homes.
 You will be using less energy as well as leaving less of a footprint on this earth.